 There are 3 things you can do to evolve a conversation upward.
 Step one starts with suspending your judgment, relaxing, and opening up to being fully present in the moment.

 1. Be Present, Be Real

 What do you normally do when you get bored in a meeting?
 Start replying to emails?
 Withdraw and stop participating?
-Respond politely to direct questions and let your mind wander to what you’re going to do afterwards?
+Respond politely to direct questions and let your mind wander to what you’re going to do afterward?
 Do you hold back from letting yourself be fully present?

 We run two risks when we stop being present and stop being real with our colleagues: our working relationships start to erode and may eventually fall apart.
 We also may have to listen to the same old conversations repeatedly…forever.
-Neither option creates real connection.
+Neither option creates a real connection.